 To create this, dig into the wealth of information for the Dominant themes in the My 34 report.
 Use the Theme Insight elements from the Motivators, Being & Doing and Metaphors cards.

-Coaching leaders brings new opportunities for conversations covering leadership styles and what makes a good leader.
+Coaching leaders bring new opportunities for conversations covering leadership styles and what makes a good leader.
 A series of worksheets in the Strengths Advantage section of Cascade provide valuable resources to guide conversations:

 Four Needs of Followers